duongtd23/ipsg-10/README.md

 ## IPSG

-Formal verification TLS 1.2 with IPSG.
+IPSG: Invariant Proof Score Generation.

-The tool requires Maude alpha tool, which can be found here https://github.com/SRI-CSL/Maude.
+The tool requires Maude version not lower than Maude 3.2

 ### How to run: